christiansahlstrom93/weather-widget/README.md

 Full [documentation](https://algobook.info/docs/reactjs-weather).

+## Free Weather API

+If you want to build your own solution, we have a free API for anyone to use.
+Documentation can be found [here](https://algobook.info/docs/weather-api)

 ### Other free projects and APIs

 For more cool and free open source projects and APIs, check out our [website](https://algobook.info/opensource)